Professional Chefs Share Their 13 Best Recipes for Leftovers

 Sad but true: One-third of all food grown and produced on this planet will end up getting tossed, the United Nations reports.
 Americans are among the biggest culprits, averaging about 210 to 255 pounds of food waste per person per year.
 Sure, some of this happens at farms and manufacturing plants.
-But a far larger portion of the food waste pie occurs in homes and at businesses that directly serve consumers (such as grocery stores, dining centers and restaurants), a Feeding America analysis reveals.
+But a far larger portion of the food waste pile comes from homes and at businesses that directly serve consumers (such as grocery stores, dining centers, and restaurants), a Feeding America analysis reveals.

-As you work on slimming down, you can also trim your grocery budget and food waste footprint at the same time.
-We turned to the pros—professional chefs—for savvy leftover makeover ideas to make it a cinch to do just that.
-And for more advice on how to give your leftovers new life, subscribe to the Eat This, Not That! magazine and get 50 percent off the cover price!
+On the upside, you can work on both slimming down your waist as you also trim your grocery budget and food waste footprint, all at the same time!
+We turned to the pros—professional chefs—for savvy leftover makeover ideas to make it swift and easy to do just that.

 Turn tahini into a versatile dip